 - VELOCITY: Low

 As you can guess by its name, Max Strength brings the heaviest loading in the periodized training calendar.
 Designed to maximize force production and muscle fiber recruitment in structural lifts, Max Strength builds on the preceding strength blocks to peak athlete strength in low-velocity movements.
-Repetitions decrease to just a few during this block, in order for athletes to max out their loads in any given lift.
+Repetitions decrease to just 1-2 at times during this block, in order for athletes to max out their loads in any given lift.
 It is important for athletes to maintain control over the bar during each movement, and get adequate rest between lifts to ensure safety as loads get heavy.

 - VOLUME: Low to Moderate